AnirudhJM24/invoice-data-extraction/yolov3deployment/readme.md

 python3 -m  pipreqs.pipreqs .

-# Set path for pytesseract
+# Installing pytesseract

+Download tesseract from python via this link https://pypi.python.org/pypi/pytesseract

+Unizip the file.

+Go to the directory which contains the unizip file

+Run this command " python setup.py install "

- Set pytesseract.pytesseract.tesseract_cmd = '' to where it is installed on your device
+Set     pytesseract.pytesseract.tesseract_cmd = '  '   to where it is installed on your device